Codecademy/docs/content/swift/concepts/dictionaries/terms/keys/keys.md

 ---
-Title: '.keys()'
+Title: '.keys'
 Description: 'Returns a collection containing the keys of a dictionary.'
 Subjects:
+  - 'Code Foundations'
   - 'Computer Science'
   - 'iOS'
-  - 'Code Foundations'
 Tags:
+  - 'Dictionary'
   - 'Swift'
-  - 'Dictionary'
 CatalogContent:
   - 'learn-swift'
   - 'paths/build-ios-apps-with-swiftui'
 ---

-In Swift, the `keys` property of a [dictionary](https://www.codecademy.com/resources/docs/swift/dictionaries) returns an unordered collection containing all the keys within the dictionary.
+In Swift, the **`.keys`** property of a [dictionary](https://www.codecademy.com/resources/docs/swift/dictionaries) returns an unordered collection containing all the keys within the dictionary.
 Since this collection is unordered, the order of the keys may vary each time they are accessed.
-This property is part of the `Dictionary` structure and is useful when iterating through or manipulating just the keys of a dictionary.
+This property is part of the `Dictionary` structure and is useful when iterating through or manipulating only the keys of a dictionary.

 ## Syntax